ASFHyP3/hyp3-docs/docs/using/requesting_access.md

 If you are leading a workshop or tutorial and your participants will require access to HyP3, we can provide you with a unique access code to streamline the access request process.
-Your participants can enter this code in the access request form to receive automatic approval of their account without having to wait for the usual approval process.
+Your participants can enter this code in the access request form to receive immediate, automatic approval.

 If you would like to request a unique access code, please email [uso@asf.alaska.edu](mailto:uso@asf.alaska.edu "uso@asf.alaska.edu") with a description of your workshop or tutorial.